 Ingredients

-- 4 cups cooked quinoa that’s roughly 2 cups of quinoa + 2 cups water cooked in the instant pot for 10 minutes.
+- 4 cups cooked quinoa or bulgur That's roughly 2 cups of quinoa + 2 cups of water cooked in the instant pot for 10 minutes.

 - 2 tbsp pomegranate molasses